section-engineering-education/engineering-education/content/articles/angular-crash-course-qr-code/index.md

 Finally, we run the `npm run build` command to build the application and then expose the port `4200` to the host machine.

 ### Conclusion
 This article has covered how to install and configure the quick response code.

 We have also covered how to use the quick response code in our application.

 We have seen how we can generate these QR codes for user authentication.
-You can improve your skills by implementing the QR code backend for an end to end test.
+You can improve your skills by implementing the QR code backend for an end-to-end test.

 ---
 Peer Review Contributions by: [Miller Juma](/engineering-education/authors/miller-juma/)